risingwavelabs/rfcs/rfcs/0006-a-new-schedule-way-for_distributed_lookup_join.md

 ### Efficient multi point get
-Distributed LookupJoin can produce lots of multi point get, so we need to implement a more efficient multi point get method avoiding expensive stream conversion.
+Distributed LookupJoin can produce lots of multi-point-get, so we need to implement a more efficient multi-point-get method avoiding small chunk and use sequential point-get instead of parallel point-get to reduce the contention.

 ## Future possibilities